-Join YPT, as we travel on one of our signature trips, to Iraqi Kurdistan — a prospective new nation protected by the Peshmerga and at the forefront of the fight with ISIS.
+Join YPT, as we travel on one of our signature trips, to Iraqi Kurdistan — a prospective new nation protected by the Peshmerga which was at the forefront of the fight with ISIS until the end of the recent war.
 Despite its significance and proximity to probably the most important war currently raging, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.

 This tour can also be combined at a discounted price to our brand new tour of Sudan where you will navigate through the busy markets of Omburdman, visit necropolises and sleep right by the Pyramids of Meroe!